chloevair/Skills/README.md

 # Skills
-Listed are my relevant skills and techniques which I have acquired throughout my coursework and work experience

 I am a Business Information and Analytics and Marketing student with significant experience analyzing, modeling, and visualizing data.
 I have put my analytical mind to work compiling, interpreting, and presenting complex data,